xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I23.png" width=800>

      4. Once you are satisfied we are executing the shell code, click the continue (Red arrow) button to allow it to execute.
-1. Look around in your netcat terminal!
+1. Look around in your Netcat terminal!
 You should see a shell like the one shown below.
-Just note that Windows defender may kill it if you have protections enabled!
+Just note that Windows Defender may kill it if you have it's protections enabled!

 	<img src="Images/I24.png" width=800>

-2. Once you are done, exit the netcat program with ```Ctl+C``` to signal and kill the process.
+2. Once done, exit the Netcat program with ```Ctl+C``` to signal and kill the process.

 ## Attack Mitigation Table
 In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack.
 We will make a note that these mitigations may be bypassed if the target application contains additional vulnerabilities such as a [format string vulnerability](https://owasp.org/www-community/attacks/Format_string_attack), or by using more complex exploits like [Return Oriented Programming (ROP)](https://github.com/DaintyJet/VChat_TRUN_ROP).

-First we will examine the effects individual defenses have on this exploit, and then we will examine the effects a combination of these defenses would have on the VChat exploit.
+First, we will examine the effects of individual defenses on this exploit, and then we will examine the effects of a combination of these defenses on the VChat exploit.

 The mitigations we will be using in the following examination are:
 * [Buffer Security Check (GS)](https://github.com/DaintyJet/VChat_Security_Cookies): Security Cookies are inserted on the stack to detect when critical data such as the base pointer, return address or arguments have been overflowed.
 Integrity is checked on function return.
 * [Data Execution Prevention (DEP)](https://github.com/DaintyJet/VChat_DEP_Intro): Uses paged memory protection to mark all non-code (.text) sections as non-executable.
-This prevents shellcode on the stack or heap from being executed as an exception will be raised.
+This prevents shellcode on the stack or heap from being executed, as an exception will be raised.
 * [Address Space Layout Randomization (ASLR)](https://github.com/DaintyJet/VChat_ASLR_Intro): This mitigation makes it harder to locate where functions and datastructures are located as their region's starting address will be randomized.
 This is only done when the process is loaded, and if a DLL has ASLR enabled it will only have it's addresses randomized again when it is no longer in use and has been unloaded from memory.
 * [SafeSEH](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates that the exception handler we would like to execute is contained in a table generated at compile time.
 * [SEHOP](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates the integrity of the SEH chain during a runtime check.
 * [Control Flow Guard (CFG)](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that indirect calls or jumps are performed to locations contained in a table generated at compile time.
-Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions would be considered indirect calls as you index a table of function pointers.
+Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions, which would be considered indirect calls as you index a table of function pointers.
 * [Heap Integrity Validation](https://github.com/DaintyJet/VChat_Heap_Defense): This mitigation verifies the integrity of a heap when operations are performed on the heap itself, such as allocations or frees of heap objects.
 ### Individual Defenses: VChat Exploit
 |Mitigation Level|Defense: Buffer Security Check (GS)|Defense: Data Execution Prevention (DEP)|Defense: Address Space Layout Randomization (ASLR) |Defense: SafeSEH| Defense: SEHOP | Defense: Heap Integrity Validation| Defense: Control Flow Guard (CFG)|